 Second-timer applicants who buy Executive Condo unit directly from property developers have to pay a resale levy, similar to second-timer applicants who buy BTO flats.

 The Monetary Authority of Singapore (MAS) will cap the Mortgage Servicing Ratio (MSR) for housing loans granted by financial institutions for Executive Condo units bought directly from property developers at 30% of a borrower’s gross monthly income.

 The 30% MSR cap will apply to Executive Condo purchases where the Option to Purchase is granted on or after 10 Dec 2013.
-The MSR cap of 30% will also apply to refinance facilities of EC Executive Condo purchased directly from property developers and which are still within the minimum occupation period unless certain conditions for exemption are met.
+The MSR cap of 30% will also apply to refinance facilities of EC Executive Condo purchased directly from property developers (which are still within the minimum occupation period).

-The maximum strata floor area of new Executive Condo units will be capped at 160 square metres.
+The measure will cap the maximum strata floor area of new Executive Condo units at 160 square metres.

 Sales of new dual-key Executive Condo units will be restricted to multi-generational families only.